Just Out: "Ethics & International Affairs" Spring 2017 Issue

 Winners of the 2016 International Student Photo Contest on Urbanization

 Carnegie Council congratulates the winners of its annual International Student Photo Contest.
 The topic was cities/urbanization.
-What are the pros and cons and who are the winners and losers?
-See all the winning photos here.
+What are the pros and cons?
+Who gains and who loses?
+The winning photos are by students from the United States, Canada, and Romania.

 Call for Abstracts by March 30: Carnegie Council Student Research Conference